 - 2 cups finely chopped onion

-- 1/4 cup minced, seeded jalapeno peppers (from about 2 medium peppers)
+- 1/4 cup seeded and minced jalapeno pepper (about 2 medium)

 - 3 tablespoons minced garlic

 - 1/2 teaspoon dried thyme

 - 1 teaspoon salt

 - 1 1/2 pounds ground beef chuck